leviwheatcroft/metalsmith-debug-ui/README.md

 Because remaining plugins are not called in either mode, plugins like `metalsmith-dev-server` will not be called, so you won't be able to view the debug ui.
 I recommend implementing [browser-sync][browser-sync] instead.

+### anonymous plugins

+The only way debug-ui can identify a plugin is to read the name of the function returned by that plugin, but most plugins return anonymous functions.
+There's a number of ways you can reduce this problem.

+__ metalsmith-sugar __
+[metalsmith-sugar][metalsmith-sugar] allows for a different syntax for your build process, and also provides named functions as plugins.
+It completely solves this problem if you use the alternative syntax.

+__ debugUI.report __
+even if you're using patch mode, you can still slip in a few `debugUi.report` calls, which will create markers in your list of plugins.

+__ fix the plugin __
+If you're a plugin maintainer, please look into returning a named function instead of an anonymous one.
+If you submit a PR somewhere, mention it in [this issue][anonymous vs named plugins]

 ## demo